190th Airmen At Ramstein Air Base, Germany

-U.S. Air National Guard Staff Sergeant Christian Scholtz, a Vehicle Maintainer, sits behind the wheel of a vehicle on Ramstein Air Base, Germany, July 15, 2025.
+U.S. Air National Guard Staff Sergeant Christian Scholtz, a Vehicle Maintainer, inspects a vehicle on Ramstein Air Base, Germany, July 15, 2025.
 Scholtz is a member of the Vehicle Maintenance Shop at the 190th Air Refueling Wing, Topeka, Kansas, who visited Ramstein for annual training.
-(U.S. Air National Guard photo by Airman 1st Class Abigail Butler)
+(U.S. Air National Guard photo by Staff Sgt.
+Brook Sumonja)

 |Date Taken: